unibo-dtm-se-2324-AggFinData/report/sections/03-design/index.md

 ### Components

 - **Client**: Any modern web browser
-- **Web Server**: Flask server running locally,  or can be usable to a cloud platform (e.g., Heroku, Render)
+- **Web Server**: Flask server running locally,  or can be usable to a cloud platform.
 - **Database**: SQLite data stored locally in same machine as Flask server
 - **External APIs**:
   - `yfinance`: fetch stock market data